 About William R. Clark

 Bill was a Trustee of the Frederic Remington Art Museum, as well as a member of the museum’s International Advisory Board at the time of his death, April 18, 2013.
 He was generous with his time, talent and resources.
-To our surprise, Bill left the museum half of his IRA, amounting to over $223,000.
+To our surprise, Bill left the museum half of his IRA.
 This gift has benefited the museum’s endowment, which will sustain the museum over time.
 Additionally, he left an endowment with the Central New York Community Foundation, which will generate an annual gift to the museum in perpetuity.
 Bill also donated his Remington book collection for resale in the museum shop.

 Bill, like Frederic Remington loved both horses and canoeing.
 Bill’s connections with the Remington Museum began decades ago, when he would deliberately drive through Ogdensburg on his way between his family’s Michigan horse farm and Albany Medical Center so he could visit the Remington art that he loved.
 In recent years, it was a joy to look at Remington’s art with Bill, to hear his characterizations of each Remington horse.
 We can’t think of a better way to honor Bill’s memory than to name the museum’s legacy society after him.